tomi-engel/go-zfs/README.md

     sudo apt-get update
     sudo apt-get install ubuntu-zfs libzfs-dev

-Developed using Go 1.3, but currently there isn't anything 1.3 specific.
-Don't use Ubuntu packages for Go, use http://golang.org/doc/install
+Developed using Go 1.8.1

 Generally you need root privileges to use anything zfs related.

 ## Status ##

-This has been only been tested on Ubuntu 14.04
+This has been only been tested on Ubuntu 14.04 and older SmartOS releases.

 In the future, we hope to work directly with libzfs.